-- Visual Effects of Awesome: Yes, there's a lot of cheese, but the Spider-Man suit is pretty good, especially when you consider how bad the suit in the American television show looked one year before.
+- Visual Effects of Awesome: Yes, there's a lot of cheese, but the Spider-Man suit is pretty good, especially when you consider how bad the suit in The Amazing Spider-Man (1978) looked.

 - In general a great deal of effort was put into the series from the camera team and the stunt actors, resulting in some impressive actions scenes that have Spider-Man display exactly the kind of athleticism you might expect.
 There are even numerous scenes where he climbs on walls, which couldn't have been easy to do back in the Seventies.